 1. From the investigation, it is clear that the majority 39.7 percent of the respondents are in the age of 31 - 45 years, 45.4 percent of the respondents belongs Backward class.
 Almost 96 percent of the respondents are Hindus, With respect to educational qualification more than halfof the respondents have studied up to SSLC while majority of 54 percent of the respondents are above non poverty line, and 39.4 percent of the respondents do not posses any land.
-Where majority 60 percent of the respondents live in pakka house more than half of the respondents are married.
+Where majority 60 percent of the respondents live in pakka house more than half of the respondents earn a monthly income between ₹2001 - 5000 and three fourth of the respondents are married.
 2. The study on the Empowerment of rural women through MGNREGA offers a good understanding of factors that Economic independence contributes much to cultural empowerment and overall empowerment.
 It is also found the fit indices achieved for eleven items using second order confirmatory factor analysis in its validation.